 Skin quality is influenced by oestrogen by maintaining collagen production and thickness to maintain a youthful appearance.
-As as oestrogen levels decline, the skin changes and becomes more dry, thin and skin laxity occurs which accelerates the appearance of ageing.
+As oestrogen levels decline, the skin changes and becomes more dry, thin and skin laxity occurs which accelerates the appearance of ageing.

 Oestrogen is vital for bone health.
 When this hormone declines, bones become weaker and the risk of bone loss and osteoporosis increases.
-Oestrogen is also important for managing cholesterol in the lever to protect the heart.
+Oestrogen is also important for managing cholesterol in the liver to protect the heart.
 After menopause, cardiovascular problems become more of a risk if health is not managed optimally.

 Our team of GP’s specialise in women’s health and can support you as you experience the changes of menopause.
-Our doctors at Bodyvie can also offer you treatment tailored to your needs to restore hormone balance so you can regain a sense of wellbeing.
+Our doctors at Bodyvie can offer you treatment tailored to your needs to restore hormone balance so you can regain a sense of wellbeing.

 Common symptoms of menopause include:

-ⒸBodyvie Limited 1999 - 2020 All rights reserved.
+ⒸBodyvie Limited 1999 - 2021 All rights reserved.
 All trademarks acknowledged.

 Company number 3849113